lucalves/lucalves/README.md

 ### Some personal things about me:

-- 🛠 I’m currently working with Typescript, React, React Native, Firebase and Javascript.
+- 🛠 I’m currently working with React, React Native, Firebase and Javascript.
 - 🚀 I’m currently studying about Full Stack Development.
 - 🌱 I'm currently learning Swift.
 - 📝 I have some articles published on [Medium](https://medium.com/@lucalves).